ikus060/minarca/README.md

 ## Next Release - 4.4.0

-* Generate Debian package using Pyinstaller and Debbuild to improve compatibility
+* Generate minarca-client Debian package using Pyinstaller and Debbuild to improve compatibility
+* Redistribute logos in PNG format for better compatibility

 ## 4.3.0 (2023-01-16)